We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Changchun flights can be made cheaper if you choose a flight in the evening.
-Booking a flight at midday will likely mean higher prices.
+Changchun flights can be made cheaper if you choose a flight in the afternoon.
+Booking a flight in the morning will likely mean higher prices.

 When is the best/cheapest time to visit Changchun?